tudorpintea999/octane/docs/recipes.md

 ## Transaction fees in SPL tokens

 In its simplest form, Octane allows to submit transactions in client-side code without paying transaction fees in SOL in exchange for an equivalent payment in liquid SPL tokens.
-For example, a client pays 0.001 USDC to Octane node and submits transaction with fee payer equal to Octane address.
+For example, a client pays 0.001 USDC to Octane node and submits a transaction with a fee payer equal to the Octane address.

-To do that, you need form a transaction in your client code (whether it's a mobile or web app) with token transfer to Octane as first instruction and any other instructions ("payload").
+To do that, you need to form a transaction in your client code (whether it's a mobile or web app) with token transfer to Octane as first instruction and any other instructions ("payload").
 Then, you need to call Octane node's `/api/transfer` endpoint with serialized transaction.
 The endpoint will sign transaction on Octane's behalf and submit it to the network.

 Octane's configuration with fee payer public key and fee amount for your operations can be loaded by calling `/api` endpoint.